github/developer.github.com/content/changes/2014-09-16-removing-authorizations-token.md

 API](/v3/oauth_authorizations/) responses
 (see the
-[Authorization deprecation notice][authorizations-token-deprecation-notice] for a complete list of APIs that are affected). `token` will return an empty string as the value for this attribute after **December 31, 2014**.
+[Authorization deprecation notice][authorizations-token-deprecation-notice] for a complete list of APIs that are affected).
+For the affected APIs, the `token` attribute will return an empty string after **December 31, 2014**.

 ## What's changing?